laqpay/laqpay/README.md

 ### Development image

-The [laqpay/laqpaydev-cli docker image](docker/images/dev-cli/README.md) is provided in order to make easy to start developing Laqpay.
+The [laqpay/laqpaydev-cli docker image](docker/images/dev-cli/README.md) is provided in order to make easy to start developing LaQ Pay.
 It comes with the compiler, linters, debugger and the vim editor among other tools.

 The [laqpay/laqpaydev-dind docker image](docker/images/dev-docker/README.md) comes with docker installed